FelipeFMA/market/README.md

-# Mercadinho Online
+# Online Market 🛒

-Este é um projeto simples de um mercadinho online desenvolvido para fins de aprendizado e diversão, utilizando apenas tecnologias web básicas:
+This is a simple online market project developed for learning and fun purposes, using only basic web technologies:

 - HTML
 - CSS
 - JavaScript

-## Sobre o Projeto
+## About the Project 📋

-O Mercadinho Online é uma aplicação web que simula uma loja virtual com duas interfaces:
+The Online Market is a web application that simulates a virtual store with two interfaces:

-### Interface do Cliente
+### Customer Interface 👥
-- Lista de produtos disponíveis
+- List of available products
-- Carrinho de compras
+- Shopping cart
-- Cálculo automático do total
+- Automatic total calculation
-- Finalização de compra
+- Purchase completion
-- Mensagem de confirmação
+- Confirmation message

-### Interface do Administrador
+### Admin Interface 👨‍💼
-- Sistema de login com senha
+- Password-protected login system
-- Adicionar novos produtos
+- Add new products
-- Remover produtos existentes
+- Remove existing products
-- Listar todos os produtos
+- List all products

-## Tecnologias Utilizadas
+## Technologies Used 🛠️

-- **HTML**: Estruturação das páginas e elementos
+- **HTML**: Page and element structuring
-- **CSS**: Estilização moderna com tema escuro e design responsivo
+- **CSS**: Modern styling with dark theme and responsive design
-- **JavaScript**: Toda a lógica de funcionamento da aplicação
+- **JavaScript**: All application logic

-## Objetivo do Projeto
+## Project Objective 🎯

-Este projeto foi desenvolvido como uma forma prática de aprender e aplicar conceitos fundamentais de desenvolvimento web, incluindo:
+This project was developed as a practical way to learn and apply fundamental web development concepts, including:

-- Eventos em JavaScript
+- JavaScript Events
-- Estilização com CSS moderno
+- Modern CSS styling
-- Layouts responsivos
+- Responsive layouts
-- Gerenciamento de estado básico
+- Basic state management
-- Interação entre diferentes páginas
+- Interaction between different pages